SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 ```
 #### Commands

-These commands will add the above files to the LDAP server.
+These commands will apply the configuration in the files above to the LDAP server.

 ```
-ldapadd -Y EXTERNAL -H ldapi:/// -f /home/ec2-user/memberOf.ldif ldapadd -x -D 'bindDNUser' -w bindDNPassword -H ldapi:/// -f /home/ec2-user/content.ldif
+ldapadd -Y EXTERNAL -H ldapi:/// -f memberOf.ldif ldapadd -x -D 'bindDNUser' -w bindDNPassword -H ldapi:/// -f content.ldif
 ```

-Where bindDNUser and binDNPassword are the bind DN credentials (if there is one).
+Where bindDNUser and binDNPassword are the bind DN credentials (if configured).

 ## Application Access Setup

 You need to setup LDAP in the solace tile correctly, see the [Solace Messaging Documentation]({{ site.links-ldap-settings }}).

-In this case, the the username is `hank` and the password is `hunter`
+In this case, the the username is `hank` and the password is `hunter`.

 Set two environment variables called `LDAP_CLIENTUSERNAME` and `LDAP_CLIENTPASSWORD` with the credentials.